 What is your name, where are you from and how old are you?

-Can you tell us more about your past projects on board?
+Can you tell us more about your favourite voyage?

 What is it like to live and work on a tall ship like Bark EUROPA?

 You get woken up at quarter to two in the morning to go on watch.
 You spend ten minutes putting on 6 million layers of clothes in the dark, while trying your best not to wake up the engineer sleeping nearby.
 Your watchmate is doing the same thing next to you.
 He chose to put on his socks first, so when the ship rolls he slides into you and you both smash into the engineer’s bunk.
 “Huh?
 What time is it?
 Is there a generator fault?
 Are the watermakers working?
 Did you clog the“— “Shhh” you say.
 “Go back to sleep” you say.
 Having dealt with the engineer’s panicked half-dreams you put on the next 6 million layers of clothes and make your way outside for the handover.
 The other watch tells you what you need to know as you look up at the sails and notice the t’gallants are set.
 “We set the t’gallants”, they let you know.
 Now that the serious business is done you talk a bit and hang out with the members of the other watch.
 You don’t get to spend a lot of time with them, unless you sacrifice sleep and follow them around as they work.
 Once the captain and mate finish with their own serious nonsense, one watch is dismissed and the other gets to work.
 “Who wants another coffee?”
 Is the first order of business on a night such as this.
 Next, you do a quick walk around the deck to make sure everything is ok.
 “Looks alright to me” you say, as you squint into the darkness.
 By this point, it has been way too long since you’ve cleaned something.

 Hmm… I was planning to write a story about a whole watch.
 But now I got bored.
 Well, that’s about 45 minutes worth of living and working on the barky.